mapoztate/mprado/content/posts/college-search-strategy.md

 In the end, have at least 5 schools you'll want to pick.
 Two safeties, two targets, one reach.

 ### An example

-Let's try this with the school I'm committed to, UC Berkeley.
+Let's try this with my dream school, and the one I'm committed to, **UC Berkeley**.

 UC Berkeley's acceptance rate toward computing related majors is capped, and highly competitive, which immediately puts this in high target, low reach.
 I don't have this higher since I'm a California resident, and attended community college.
 However, they released new information which actually put the acceptance rate similar to, if not lower, than Stanford's; I'd recategorize this into reach.